pypackaging-native/pypackaging-native/docs/key-issues/gpus.md

 - Hosting your own wheelhouse to support multiple CUDA or ROCm versions is a lot of work,
 - Depending on another GPU package is difficult, and likely requires a `==` pin,
-- A dependendency on CUDA, ROCm, or a specific version of them cannot be expressed in metadata, hence maintaining build environments is more error-prone than it has to be.
+- A dependency on CUDA, ROCm, or a specific version of them cannot be expressed in metadata, hence maintaining build environments is more error-prone than it has to be.